nguyntyler/front-end-react-prep/README.md

 Closures happen a lot in promises when working with data.
 Closures and callbacks are the same thing.
 Closures are also anonymous functions that just uses variables from outside of the function.

+> Higher-order functions accept or returns a function.

 ---

 Promises are both .then (able) and async await (able).